ChuksJoy/My-Profile-Resume/My Resume 1.md

 - Performed deep dive analysis on sales performance and prepared economic/business intelligence reports.
 - Prepared comprehensive company profiles, risk assessments, and financial analyses.

+### Financial Research Analyst
+*FemmeMinty* - Remote - *Dec 2020 - Jul 2021*
+- Led a team of four to develop a product roadmap and strategy plan to improve sales, resulting in increased revenue.
+- Managed growth and maintenance of an effective audience database, enhancing targeted marketing efforts.
+- Guided women in the community to establish financial goals and matched them with appropriate financial plans.
+- Designed questionnaires for data collection and processed data into meaningful insights.
+- Developed market-driven content based on research, re-positioning the training curriculum.
+- Prepared various documents (business proposals, reports, etc.) and presentations in PowerPoint, Excel, and Word.
+- Analyzed audience preferences for interactive classes and utilized economic data for content creation, increasing female audience by 30%.
+- Created comprehensive research reports and presentations to provide insightful analysis.
+- Coordinated successful product introductions by leveraging social media and managing online community groups.

 ## Skills
 - Data Analysis
 - Python (Programming Language)